JalexSocial/rizzy.docs/content/docs/htmx/handling.md

   noindex: false # false (default) or true
 ---

-When you're building interactive web applications, the way you handle HTTP requests and responses can really shape the user experience.
-Rizzy.Htmx makes this process much simpler by extending the built-in properties of HttpContext.
-You can work directly with HttpContext.Request and HttpContext.Response, which come with helpful extension methods to detect HTMX interactions and build dynamic responses—all with less boilerplate and clearer code.
+Rizzy.Htmx provides extension methods for HttpContext.Request and HttpContext.Response to simplify interaction with HTMX-specific headers.
+These allow you to detect if a request came from HTMX and to construct responses with HTMX-specific instructions.

 ---